OliverGray03/cult_classics/README.md

     - #7E7E7E Was used for text throughout the site

 ## Icons
-- Icons were chosen and used throughout the site using [Font Awesome](https://fontawesome.com/), i have used icons that are recognisable to everyone from using day to day apps and websites
+- Icons were chosen and used throughout the site using Fontawesome, i have used icons that are recognisable to everyone from using day to day apps and websites

 # Database